-Are you looking for things to do in Rotterdam for two days?
+Are you looking for things to do in Rotterdam for 2 days?
 Although two days are not enough to see everything the city has to offer, it’s enough to see and experience some of most iconic places in Rotterdam.
 Let’s take you to a typical two days in Rotterdam that will help you make the most out of your stay.

 Day One In Rotterdam

 Grab your coffee first and trundle off to see the beautiful and unique architecture of the city on your first day.
 End the day with a beer or a cocktail at an award-winning bar.

 First Things First: Coffee!

 So, you have arrived and you can’t wait to explore the city.
 However, before you do, make sure you grab a cup of Joe first.
 There are a lot of cafes in the area, no matter where you’re staying in the city.
 I suggest you check out Cafe La Buvette, a popular and cool cafe that is known for their breakfast and coffee.
 After all, you are going to need a lot of energy because you will do a lot of exploring on your very first day.